-To enjoy the use of your Orange Pi Plus, you will need at least the accessories in the table below.
+To enjoy the use of your Orange Pi 2, you will need at least the accessories in the table below.

-No. Item Minimum recommended specification & notes 1 TF card Minimum size 4Gb; class 4 (the class indicates how fast the card is).
+No. ltem Minimum recommended specification & notes 1 TF card Minimum size 4Gb; class 4 (the class indicates how fast the card is).
 We recommend using branded TF cards as they are more reliable.
 2a HDMI(Full sized) to HDMI / DVI lead HDMI to HDMI lead (for HD TVs and monitors with HDMI input).
 OR HDMI to DVI lead (for monitors with DVI input).
 2b AV video lead A standard AV video lead to connect to your analogue display if you are not using the HDMI output.
 3 Keyboard and mouse Any standard USB keyboard and mouse should work.
 Keyboards or mice that take a lot of power from the USB ports, however, may need a powered USB hub.
 This may include some wireless devices.
-4 Ethernet cable/USB WiFi(Optional) Networking is optional, although it makes updating and getting new software for your Orange Pi Plus much easier.
+4 Ethernet cable/USB WiFi(Optional) Networking is optional, although it makes updating and getting new software for your Orange Pi 2 much easier.
 5 DC power adapter A good quality, DC power supply that can provide at least 2.0A at 5V is essential.
 While the USB OTG input cann't be used.
 6 Audio lead (Optional) You can choose a 3.5mm jack audio led to connect to audio port to get stereo audio.
-7 Mobile Hard disk (Optional) You can choose to connect a mobile hard disk to SATA port to store more files.